Back to questions

 ---|---|

-Signup Activation Rate = Users who activated their accounts / All users in the table
+Signup Activation Rate = Number of users who confirmed their accounts / Number of users in the table

 Finally, the function is used to truncate the result to 2 decimal places, as specified in the instructions.